 How can you improve your CLTV?

 - Real-time analytics to predict churn: AI-powered real-time analytics based on user data allows you to predict churn or conversion.
-Adjust your messaging, channels, and your overall campaign strategy accordingly to re-engage your customers.
+Adjust your messaging, channels, and overall campaign strategy accordingly to re-engage your customers.